hide

 An entry-level salary for an English teacher in Istanbul is around $800 - $1,600 USD / £634- £1,274 per month, depending on qualifications, the institution and level of experience.

-• Q. Is there a demand for English teachers in Turkey?
+• Q. Is there a high demand for English teachers in Istanbul?

-• Q. What qualifications do I need to teach English in Turkey?
+• Q. What qualifications do I need to teach English in Istanbul?

-You need a bachelor’s degree - in any discipline - and a TEFL certificate of at least 120 hours study to teach English in Turkey.
+You need a bachelor’s degree - in any discipline - and a TEFL certificate of at least 120 hours study to teach English in Istanbul.